zaluno/agent/README.md

 ## Data collection, usage, and retention

-When you use Zaluno Agent, we collect AI conversation data from tools and apps installed on your computer, including Claude Code, Cursor, and others; and from our browser extension, if it's installed.
+When you use Zaluno Agent, we collect AI conversation data from tools and apps installed on your computer, including Claude Code, Cursor, and others; and from our browser extension, if installed.

 ### How we use your data